John M. Fabrizi

 John Michael Fabrizi (born December 25, 1956) is a former mayor of Bridgeport, Connecticut, succeeded by Bill Finch.
-He is also a member of the U.S. Democratic Party.
+He is a member of the U.S. Democratic Party.

 Career

 Fabrizi holds degrees from Southern Connecticut State University as well as the University of Bridgeport and has served in numerous public service capacities.
-He was assistant director of Bridgeport's adult education program, and was also a teacher of fifth and sixth graders.
+He was the assistant director of Bridgeport's adult education program and was also a teacher of fifth and sixth graders.
 He was first elected to public office, the Bridgeport Civil Service Administration, in 1983.

 In 1992, Fabrizi was elected to the Bridgeport Democratic Town Committee and in 1996, he was elected to the Democratic State Central Committee of Connecticut.
 In 1997, he was elected to the Bridgeport City Council.
 He became the mayor of Bridgeport in 2003, after the previous mayor, Joseph P. Ganim, was sentenced to nine years in a federal prison for corruption charges.
 As mayor, Fabrizi was a member of the Mayors Against Illegal Guns Coalition, an organization formed in 2006 and co-chaired by New York City mayor Michael Bloomberg and Boston mayor Thomas Menino.

-Cocaine and Alcohol Use
+Cocaine and alcohol use

-On June 20, 2006, Mayor John M. Fabrizi admitted to cocaine and alcohol abuse while serving as mayor.
-Prior to admitting to drug use, the Federal Bureau of Investigation received a tip from Shawn Fardy, a Bridgeport Democratic Town Committee member, that he possessed a videotape of Fabrizi using cocaine.
+On June 20, 2006, Fabrizi admitted to cocaine and alcohol abuse while serving as mayor.
+Before admitting to drug use, the Federal Bureau of Investigation received a tip from Shawn Fardy, a Bridgeport Democratic Town Committee member, that he possessed a videotape of Fabrizi using cocaine.
 The information surfaced during an investigation into a drug ring led by Juan Marrero, a Bridgeport business owner.
-Mr. Fardy was sentenced to "no more than 27 months in prison" as a result of his arrest.
+Fardy was sentenced to "no more than 27 months in prison" as a result of his arrest.

 On May 9, 2007, Fabrizi announced he would not seek re-election, but served on the Democratic State Central Committee of Connecticut for the 2008-2010 term.
-More Recently, Fabrizi was a supporter of Bridgeport's Mayor Bill Finch.
+More recently, Fabrizi was a supporter of Bridgeport's Mayor Bill Finch.